Running Agents Without HTTP — Agentuity Documentation

 import { createAgentContext } from '@agentuity/runtime';

-import chatAgent from '@agent/chat';
+import chatAgent from '@agent/chat/agent';

 const ctx = createAgentContext();